temporalio/documentation/docs/java-workflow-interface.md

 ```

 An attempt to register implementations of Workflow1 and Workflow2 are going to fail as they are going to use the same
-workflow type.
+Workflow type.
 The type is defined by the type of the class which is annotated with @WorkflowInterface.
 In this case `BaseWorkflow`.
 The solution is to remove @WorkflowInterface annotation from BaseWorkflow.
 The following is valid code:

 ```java